quintok/TechChallengeApp/SOLUTION.md

 3. No KMS used for encryption - price can be a good reason here but also would overcomplicate the solution
 4. Not to refactor to DynamoDB for cost - not a bad idea if this was to be hosted longer term as Aurora can eat up $$ for this size app.
 Would simplify how to apply the schema.
 5. Not use Aurora Serverless - the approximate 1 minute spin-up time is too much for the app without changes.
+6. Use local tfstate as there is too much messing around with remote state for this.